OWASP-Kerala/OWASP-Top-10-Malayalam/README.md

 Contains the Malayalam version of OWASP Top 10

+All trademarks, service marks, trade names, product names and logos appearing on the documents are the property of their respective owners

 Copyright (c) 2015 The OWASP Foundation

 All these documents are licensed under Creative Commons Attribution-ShareAlike 2.5 International (CC BY-SA 2.5) (https://creativecommons.org/licenses/by-sa/2.5)